ProHopBasketballClub/TourneyGen/milestones/README.md

 CI Quality Attributes => issues labeled with "course" and something else

 Quality Attributes not implemented in CI => issues labeled with only "course"

+# No?
+Ok, How about milestone two?
+**Q)** Are you the marker for milestone two?
+**A)** Well, you're in this section, so you must be!

+Good news for you, its easier than ever to mark milestone two!
+The doc (found in the milestone2 subfolder, its the only pdf, should be hard to miss) will walk you through the projected design of the system from a high level.
+This doc will explain how the larger portions of the system will interact with each other.
+For a more granular breakdown of how each peice will be implemented, take a look at our [projects](https://github.com/seng350/seng350f19-project-team-3-9/projects "Team 3-9 projects").
+If you're looking for the stages of development, take a look at our [milestones](https://github.com/seng350/seng350f19-project-team-3-9/milestones "Team 3-9 milestones") They relate the project milestone to what we need to actually have done to be on schedule!

+Hope you're having a good day Mr.Marker.
+And remember, if you're not having a good day, you can always mark other teams until your are!